osg-htc/docs/docs/worker-node/install-singularity.md

     Most sites will want to follow the privileged RPM install instructions until there is wider VO support.
     Contact the VOs you support for more information.

+    It is possible to enable unprivileged singularity for testing on the same machines that have the privileged RPM installed.

 Before Starting
 ---------------